gchq/gaffer-doc/docs/administration-guide/gaffer-stores/simple-federated/configuration.md

 entities or edges will be merged into one.
-- Any filtering you might have specified in the `View` will only be applied to the individual graph results, this means two results separately will satisfy the filter but once aggregated they may not.
+- Any filtering you might have specified in the `View` will only be applied to the individual graph results, this means two results separately will satisfy the `View` but once aggregated they may not.
 - If you wish to write or use your own operator for merging elements the class must extend the [`ElementAggregateOperator`](https://github.com/gchq/Gaffer/blob/develop/store-implementation/simple-federated-store/src/main/java/uk/gov/gchq/gaffer/federated/simple/merge/operator/ElementAggregateOperator.java).